I wrote this a little while ago for a friend's work, so I thought I may as well post it on here too:

 Undoubtedly trend-following in music is in no way consigned to pop music, no matter what anyone says, and I’m totally guilty too.
 I remember when I went through a bit of a Hardcore Punk phase, and noticed that there seemed to be, scientifically speaking, proper' loads of people within that scene (ugh) that loved...wait for it...Bjork…….’EH!?’
 I thought and said.
 I asked people to explain it, but everyone just explained why Bjork is awesome, without ever explaining how they suddenly made the shift from brutal vociferous noise to nebulous, ethereal beauty.
 So I listened to Bjork more through confusion than curiousity and ended up really getting into her.
 It's not particularly important, but that link still makes no sense to me.
 Good story.

-would wax lyrical about how they love Led Zepplin and The Arctic Monkeys, would admit to liking Lady Gaga, or Ace of Base or something, and then go on about how The X-Factor is just a popularity contest.
+Interestingly, the people I know who have relatively alternative tastes and would wax lyrical about how they love Led Zepplin and The Arctic Monkeys, would admit to liking Lady Gaga, or Ace of Base or something, and then go on about how The X-Factor is just a popularity contest.
 It is, it's painful to watch someone who's really enjoying it, get confused and outraged to the power of Mark Wahlberg over Wagner (quite a fitting name for the music Nazis) getting through each round.
 The point is that they're opting in to that very same contest by giving one solitary shit over whether anyone else cares if they love Erasure or not!
 Embrace it!

 Incidentally.
 I once told my dad I thought Erasure were massively under-rated and then had to neck on with a braud and then smack her about a bit, just to wipe the concerned look off his face.